SESYNC-ci/syllabi/docs/data2doc.md

 </section>
 <section markdown="block">

-### Team Practice #4
+## Practice #4

 1. Extend your data pipeline
     1. Can you aquire data programatically?
-    1. Would your result in a Shiny App or RMarkdown document?
+    1. Should you share results in a Shiny App or RMarkdown document?
 1. Prepare to show off your mini-project's mini-results in 15 minutes or less.
 1. Set new project goals!